Unboxed-Software/solana-course/content/solana-nft.md

     -c example
 ```

 Refresh [localhost:3000](http://localhost:3000) in the browser and click the mint button.
-It should now require a captcha verification before minting.
+It should now require a CAPTCHA verification before minting.

 ![Gif of Metaplex Gatekeeper](../assets/solana-nft-metaplex-gatekeeper.gif)